B00merang-Project/Windows-10/README.md

 *This method gets the source code from the master branch, thus always installing the latest version*

 1. Get the TransPack installer [from here](https://github.com/B00merang-Project/TransPack/archive/master.zip)
 2. Unpack the package and open a terminal in extracted folder.
-Add execution rights with `chmod +x install.sh`
+Add execution rights with `chmod +x transpack.sh`
-3. In same terminal, type `./install.sh`
+3. In same terminal, type `./transpack.sh`
 4. Choose which variant to install and wait till the process finishes. *YOU MAY need to restart your DE after the install*
 5. If the installation fails, open an issue, clearly explaining the error and including the log file if possible

 `To uninstall the package`

-1. Open a terminal and navigate to where uninstall.sh is
+1. Open a terminal and navigate to where transpack.sh is
-2. Add execution rights with `chmod +x uninstall.sh`
-3. Run `./uninstall.sh`
+3. Run `./transpack.sh (-l for local uninstall) -u`